xddq/ts2typebox/README.md

   age: Type.Number({ minimum: 18 }),
   name: Type.String({ description: "full name of the person" }), });

+//
+// For an example of programmatic usage check out the examples folder.
+//
 ```

 To cut the slack, all the [standard